Richard Siken: Early life and education

 Siken was born in New York City.
 He studied at and received a B.A. in psychology and later a Master of Fine Arts in poetry from the University of Arizona.
+He is his mother's only child, with a half-brother on his father's side 16 years older.
+He has a stepsister and two stepbrothers, who are all over 10 years older than him.
+He has never lived with either his half-brother or stepsiblings.

 Career

 In 2001, Siken co-founded Spork Press, where he continues to work as an editor.

 Siken received a Literature Fellowship in Poetry from the National Endowment for the Arts, and his book Crush was awarded the Lambda Literary Award for "Gay Men's Poetry" in 2005, and the Thom Gunn Award from Publishing Triangle.
-The 1991 death of his boyfriend influenced his writing of the book.
+The 1990 death of his boyfriend influenced his writing of the book.

 Siken's book War of the Foxes became a recipient of two residencies with the Lannan Residency Program, and a Lannan Literary Selection.

 Siken currently lives in Tucson, Arizona.
 On March 19, 2019, Siken reported on his Facebook that he had recently suffered a stroke.
 On December 4, 2020, he published his first post-stroke poem, "Real Estate" on poets.org after announcing it on his Facebook the day prior.

+On July 9, 2023, he announced his new book I Do Know Some Things, set to be published April 29, 2025.
+Siken described the new publication on Twitter as "77 prose poems about what I can remember about my life.
+It is autobiographical.
+A backstage pass."